 Researchers should observe the following procedures to ensure the security and preservation of the collections.
 Please review these rules before beginning work in Special Collections.

-2. All visitors must register at the Circulation Desk and, after entering Special Collections, fill out and sign the Application for the Examination of Manuscripts, if they are new users.
-Non-Harvard visitors must show a photo identification with a current address and briefly describe their need.
+2. All visitors must register at the Circulation Desk.
+Non-Harvard visitors should show a photo identification with a current address and briefly describe their need.

 3. Researchers may bring into Special Collections only materials needed for taking notes, including laptop computers.
 Photographic or other equipment are allowed by request.
 Scans can be provided on request.
 There may be a charge associated with scanning or photocopying.
 Coats, bags and other personal property should be stored in available lockers or at the Circulation Desk.